 - Assess the impact of PI recommendations on regulatory risk and burden;

 - Streamline the protocol and amendment review processes, and provide recommendations to the Animal Care & Use Program to increase efficiency and effectiveness;

 - Educate and disseminate information to the research and instructional community about the Animal Care & Use Program.

-Appointed by S. Jack Hu, PhD, Vice President for Research at the University of Michigan (U-M) and the IO for the Animal Care & Use Program, and coordinated by Bill Greer, BS, CPIA, LAT, CM, Assistant Vice President for Research - Animal Program Compliance Oversight and Director of the Animal Care & Use Office (ACUO), the Animal Care & Use Faculty Advocacy Committee (ACU-FAC) is charged with assessing and, where possible, mitigating the regulatory burden associated with animal care and use research processes at the University of Michigan.
+Established in 2018 by S. Jack Hu, PhD, former Vice President for Research and the IO for the Animal Care & Use Program at the University of Michigan (U-M), and coordinated by Bill Greer, BS, CPIA, LAT, CM, Assistant Vice President for Research - Animal Program Compliance Oversight and Director of the Animal Care & Use Office (ACUO), the Animal Care & Use Faculty Advocacy Committee (ACU-FAC) is charged with assessing and, where possible, mitigating the regulatory burden associated with animal care and use research processes at the University of Michigan.